-- The project creator’s verified entity (company or individual) and bank account are based in the United States, and
+- The project creator’s verified entity (company or individual) and bank account are based in the United States

-- The project collected more than $600 USD in total gross volume.
+- The project collected more than $20,000 USD in gross volume, and

 The 1099-K is a tax form that includes all reportable payment transactions associated with your project and it is designed to assist you in reporting your taxes.
 It is provided to you and the IRS, as well as to some US states, depending on their requirements.

-Alabama, Connecticut, District of Columbia, Florida, Georgia, Kansas, Maryland, Massachusetts, Mississippi, New York, North Carolina, Oregon, Tennessee, and Vermont require 1099-Ks to be filed for each unique tax identification number with at least $600 USD in gross volume.
+Alabama, Connecticut, District of Columbia, Florida, Georgia, Kansas, Maryland, Massachusetts, Mississippi, New York, North Carolina, Oregon, Tennessee, and Vermont require 1099-Ks to be filed for each unique tax identification number meeting all IRS requirements.